 - upon reception of a 380 (Alternative Service) response to an initial request for a dialog, or a standalone transaction, or an unknown method as defined in procedures in subclause 5.1.2A.1.1, subclause 5.1.3.1, subclause 5.1.6.8.1, subclause 5.1.6.8.3 and subclause 5.1.6.8.4, and the 380 (Alternative Service) response does not contain a Contact header field containing a service URN with a top-level service type of "sos",

-the Request-URI of the initial request for a dialog or the standalone transaction, or the unknown method transmitted as part of UE detected emergency call procedures as defined in subclause 5.1.6 shall include one of the following service URNs; "urn:service:sos", "urn:service:sos.ambulance", "urn:service:sos.police", "urn:service:sos.fire", "urn:service:sos.marine", "urn:service:sos.mountain".
+the Request-URI of the initial request for a dialog or the standalone transaction, or the unknown method transmitted as part of UE detected emergency call procedures as defined in subclause 5.1.6 shall include one of the following service URNs; "urn:service:sos", "urn:service:sos.ambulance", "urn:service:sos.police", "urn:service:sos.fire", "urn:service:sos.marine", "urn:service:sos.mountain", and any service URN with a top-level service type of "sos" specified in IP-CAN specific annexes.
 If the UE can determine the type of emergency service the UE shall use an emergency service URN with a sub-service type corresponding to the type of emergency service.

 NOTE 1: A service URN with a top-level service type of "sos" is used only when the user intends to establish an emergency call.